Tranz Am Review for the ZX Spectrum

 While not a household name today, the 1983 ZX Spectrum game Tranz Am left its mark.
 This overhead racer, with its smooth controls and post-apocalyptic setting, was praised for its originality and accessibility.
 It helped establish developer Ultimate Play the Game as a force in early gaming and showcased the potential of the ZX Spectrum platform.

-One thought on “Tranz Am Review for the ZX Spectrum”
+One response to “Tranz Am Review for the ZX Spectrum”

 Leave a Reply